ShakirSofi/johnwlambert.github.io/_posts/2018-12-27-particle-filter.markdown

 ## Particle Filter

 The **Particle Filter** is a filtering algorithm that, unlike the Kalman Filter or EKF, can represent multi-modal distributions.
-It was developed between 1995 and 1996 at Oxford.
-It is often called the **"Unscented Kalman Filter" (UKF)** because its creator, Durant-White, thought "it didn't stink" [ADD REFERENCE].
+This is because it contains no assumptions about the form of the state distribution.
+It was published in 1995 [2,3] by Simon Julier, Jeffrey Uhlmann, and Hugh Durrant-Whyte at Oxford.
+It is often called the **"Unscented Kalman Filter" (UKF)** because the inventors thought "it didn't stink" like the EKF.

+The main idea is to Represent a distribution $$p(x)$$ with a collection of samples (particles) from $$p(x)$$: $$x^i \sim p(x), i=1,\dots, N$$ i.i.d.
+We know that empirical moments are related to true distribution by the Law of Large Numbers.
+The algorithm is simple, but expensive to compute with a for loop.

 ## What's Wrong With the EKF?